STRUCTURE OF PROGRAMMES

 The students who are admitted to the UCSC may read for a degree programme in Computer Science (CS) or Information Systems (IS).
 The UCSC offers a three year degree programme and four year degree programme/s in each of these disciplines

-Lecture is the main method of delivering course material to the student. semester lecture time table with the details of the allocations of venues and time periods is published online (UGVLE) and on relevant notice boards.
+Lectures are the main method of delivering course material to the student.
+The lectures time table for a semester with the details of the allocations of venues and time periods, will be published online (UGVLE) and on relevant notice boards.

 It is usual for lectures to take place in the same venue at the same time during the semester.
-But in exceptional situations or for some courses, the venue and the time might be changed.
+But in exceptional situations or for certain courses, the venue and the time might be changed.
 Most of the lectures will be held inside the UCSC building complex.
-Students must be in time for lectures and are expected to bring writing materials to make notes.
-Some lecturers will provide handouts but such handouts may not contain the entire record of the content covered in the lecture.
+The Students must be in time for lectures and they are expected to bring writing materials to take notes.
+Some lecturers will provide handouts but those handouts may not contain the entire record of the content covered in the lecture.
 Attendance of the lectures will be recorded.

 Tutorial is a comprehensive way of developing a great understanding on course materials in a way to correct misunderstandings one may have.
 On average, a student can expect to have two tutorial classes per week.
-The tutor conducting the class may have his/her own way of organising the tutorial.
-Most of the tutorial classes will be based on a particular problem sheet which will be distributed before commencement of the class.
-Tutor is the first person for the student to consult on problems arising while studying towards a particular course.
-It is found that many students who have attended all tutorial sessions and attempted all problem sheets; tend to do well at the final exam.
+The tutor who conducts the class may have his/her own way of organising the tutorials.
+Most of the tutorial classes will be based on a particular problem sheet which will be distributed before the commencement of the class.
+Tutor is the first person for the student to consult when a problem arises while studying a particular course.
+It is found that many students who have attended all tutorial sessions and for all problem sheets; tend to do well at the final exam.
 Attendance of the Tutorial classes will be recorded.

-The purpose of practical classes is to give a better understanding on the application of the theories that were taught in the lecture to a practical viewpoint.
-Instructors will be present during practical sessions to help achieve the most out of the practical classes.
+The purpose of practical classes is to give a better understanding on the application of the theories that were taught in the lectures.
+The Instructors will be present during practical sessions to help achieving the most out of the practical classes.
 It is found that many students who have attended all practical sessions, tend to do well at the final exam.
 Attendance of the practical classes will be recorded.
 Outcome of the practical classes may affect the final grade of the course.
-If a student is unable to attend a practical class he/she should inform the instructor(s) if possible before the session.
-The organisation of the practical class will be subject to dependent on the lecturer/instructor.
+If a student is unable to attend to a practical class he/she should inform the instructor(s) if possible before the session.
+The organisation of the practical class will dependent on the lecturer/instructor.

 Certain courses mandate completion of project(s) as a way of evaluation.
-Such projects could be group or individual.
-Student may be allocated a supervisor/mentor under whose guidance the project should be carried out.
+Such projects could be done as a group or individual.
+The Students will get a supervisor/mentor under whose guidance the project should be carried out.
 In such cases, during the project you are expected to meet the supervisor regularly.
-The organisation of the evaluation criteria of the project depends on the course itself.
+The organization of the evaluation criteria of the project depends on the course itself.
 Therefore, it is beneficial for the student to have a clear idea about the criteria at the beginning of the course.
 The student should be proactive in arranging meetings with the supervisors.
-It is important to consider the supervisor’s comments to carry out a successful project.
-It is better to choose appropriate technology to make programming easier so that the student is able to concentrate on solving the problem.
-Students are strongly advised to properly manage the project in terms of time, distribution of workload and documentation.
+It is important to consider the supervisors comments to carry out a successful project.
+It is better to choose appropriate technology to make programming easier so that the students will be able to concentrate on solving the problem.
+The Students are strongly advised to manage the project properly in terms of time, distribution of workload and documentation.

 Presentation (Defence / Oral-Examination / Viva voce)

-Students may require doing presentations as a part of the evaluation or a learning activity of a course.
-There will normally be an evaluation panel at the presentation.
-Presentations may be concluded with a question and answering (Q&A) session from the evaluation panel/audience.
+The students should do the presentations as a part of the evaluation or a learning activity of the course.
+There will be an evaluation panel at the presentation.
+Presentations will be concluded with a question and answer (Q&A) session by the evaluation panel/audience.
 It is common for presentations to be used as the means of evaluating a project.
 Presentations may be done individually or as a group.
-It is expected that a presentation will help to improve his communication and presentation skills.
-It is normal for a presentation to be guided by a set of presentation-slides.
-It is strongly advised to be properly dressed for presentations.
+It is expected that a presentation will help to improve the communication and presentation skills of the students.
+Usually a presentation will be guided by a set of presentation-slides.
+It is strongly advised to dress properly for the presentations.

 Assignments is a method of evaluation which contributes to the final grade of a course.
 Assignments could be in various forms such as in-class written, quiz, UGVLE based quiz online assignments, coding, report writing, and oral (viva voce).
 Moreover, assignments could be individual or group and some assignments may be take-home.
 Number of assignments and the organisation of the assignments for a course depend on the lecturer.